Actuarial Perspectives and Solutions for Strengthening the U.S. Retirement System

 Location:National Association of Realtors, 500 New Jersey Avenue, NW, Washington, DC 20001, 12th Floor

-Join federal policymakers, leading retirement experts, and top actuaries for a conversation around the future of retirement with a focus on actionable, actuarially informed solutions.
+Federal policymakers, leading retirement experts, and top actuaries joined for a conversation around the future of retirement with a focus on actionable, actuarially informed solutions.

 Growing attention has been paid in recent months to the long-term sustainability and adequacy of retirement programs.
-As this conversation continues, our panelists will offer insights and ideas for federal reforms that could improve retirement outcomes for American workers.
+As this conversation continues, our panelists offered insights and ideas for federal reforms that could improve retirement outcomes for American workers.

-Whether you’re a policymaker, actuary, or retirement expert, this symposium will provide a platform to connect with leaders in this field and explore solutions to strengthen the U.S. retirement system.
+This symposium provided a platform to connect with leaders in this field and to explore solutions to strengthen the U.S. retirement system.

 Agenda

-The program will begin with welcome remarks from Jason Russell, Vice President, Retirement Practice Council, American Academy of Actuaries
+The program began with welcome remarks from Jason Russell, Vice President, Retirement Practice Council, American Academy of Actuaries

 (1:30 to 1:45 p.m.)

-Gene Dodaro, U.S. Comptroller General, will open the symposium by providing his views on the state of retirement security in the United States.
+Gene Dodaro, U.S. Comptroller General, opened the symposium by providing his views on the state of retirement security in the United States.

 (1:50 to 2:35 p.m.)